 The best crafts to teach are ones that you can teach effectively and that students will want to learn.
 That may sound obvious, but making those two important factors come together takes some planning.

-Knowing how to do your craft, and knowing how to teach your craft are two very different things.
-When you're going to have a room full of people who are not experienced with the skills they'll need to use waiting for your instruction, you'll be in a better position to ensure success if you've carefully thought through your class from start to finish.
+When you teach, you'll be working with a room full of people who are not experienced with the skills they'll need to use waiting for your instruction.
+You'll be in a better position to ensure the success of your lessons if you've carefully thought through your class from start to finish.

 You should be smart and strategic in this decision.
 The project you choose to teach can make all the difference in the success of your class.

 When deciding what you're going to teach, your options may be constrained by certain realities of your situation.

 Be sure students will still feel they've had a full, satisfying experience if you're not teaching certain elements of your craft.
-Depending on your classroom venue, and your craft, some types of projects may be a better fit for certain classroom settings than others.
+Depending on your classroom venue and your craft, some types of projects may be a better fit for certain classroom settings than others.

-You might want to make sure students get their money's worth, but you're actually doing them a disservice by throwing too much at them at once.
-Your students might feel like they are following along with you during the class, but once they leave and try to use those skills on their own, they won't be able to remember anything.
+You might want to make sure students get their money's worth by teaching a lot, but you're actually doing them a disservice if you threw too much at them at once.
+Your students might feel like they are following along with you during class, but once they leave and try to use those skills on their own, they will not be able to remember anything.

 Your students will learn more and get better value from your class if you just teach them a small number of skills well.
 Give them time to understand, watch you, practice on their own, and correct mistakes.
 If you teach a few things well, students will come out of your class confident that they can carry on at home on their own with similar craft projects.